British Prime Minister Theresa May Faces New Pressure To Quit As Brexit Deadline Looms

 A number of British parliamentarians, including senior members of May's own Conservative Party, have wanted her out for some time, NPR's Frank Langfitt tells Weekend Edition Sunday.
 British newspapers on Sunday reported that senior members of May's cabinet could resign in order to force her resignation.

+If that were to happen, May would be replaced by an interim prime minister.
+But two cabinet ministers who were named by British media as possible replacements touted their support for May on Sunday.

+Chancellor David Lidington, the prime minister's de-factor deputy who voted to remain in the EU, denied rumors of a plot to oust May, telling reporters that he was "100 percent behind" her.
+Michael Gove, the Secretary of State for Environment, Food and Rural Affairs, who was also named in the papers as a possible caretaker prime minister, said that it was "not the time to change the captain of the ship."

-Parliament could also ask May to commit to a date to step down in exchange for an approval of her Brexit deal, though that seems unlikely given that her plan is so unpopular and has been soundly defeated in two votes.
+Another option for Parliament would be to ask May to commit to a date to step down in exchange for an approval of her Brexit deal, though that seems unlikely given the unpopularity of her plan, which has been soundly defeated in two votes.

-May has not responded to the reports, but No. 10 Downing St. insists she is going nowhere.
-While many parliamentarians have lost faith in May to deliver on Brexit, senior members of her cabinet are dismissing reports that a cabinet coup is in the works.
+May has not responded to the reports, but No. 10 Downing St. insists that she is going nowhere.
+Fellow conservatives and pro-Brexit lawmakers, including Boris Johnson, met with May at her country residence in Chequers on Sunday.

+Despite the pressure she is facing to step down, May has survived two no-confidence votes in Parliament, the most recent being in January of this year.
+She cannot face another leadership challenge from within her own party until December, according to party rules, but if several members of her cabinet resigned, she could be convinced to quit.

-"Changing the players doesn't solve the problem," Chancellor of the Exchequer Philip Hammond told Sky News on Sunday.
+"Changing the players doesn't solve the problem," Chancellor of the Exchequer Philip Hammond told Sky News Sunday morning.
 "The problem is that we as a nation have to decide how to deliver Brexit."

-Despite the pressure she is facing to step down, May has survived two no-confidence votes in Parliament, the most recent being in January of this year.

 Still, May angered lawmakers last week when she delivered a speech blaming Parliament for the Brexit stalemate.
 And if Saturday's demonstrations are any indication, May is also losing support among voters.
 An Ipsos/MORI poll released this past week shows that 86 percent of Britons are dissatisfied with her leadership.